rohaizanr/homebridge-http-ipcamera-battery/README.md

 This [homebridge](https://github.com/homebridge/homebridge) plugin exposes a web-based battery status to Apple's [HomeKit](http://www.apple.com/ios/home/).
 Using simple HTTP requests, the plugin displays the battery status of [iPCamera - High-End NetworkCam (iOS App)](https://apps.apple.com/us/app/ipcamera-high-end-networkcam/id570912928).

+I need some automation when the battery is at certain percentage, I want to switch on the iPhone charger.
+Too bad we can't do automation with BatteryService, but we can with TemperaturService.
+That is why I displayed the battery level in degress.

+I modified the codes I found [here](https://github.com/phenotypic/homebridge-http-thermometer).
+Thanks phenotypic.

 ## Installation

 1. Install [homebridge](https://github.com/homebridge/homebridge#installation)